mate-academy/hibernate-cascade/README.md

 1. Implement all DAO interfaces (except GenericDao)

 Checklist:
-* For entity saving use persist() method;
+* For entity saving use [persist()](https://bit.ly/3lgYE1R) method;
 * In all of your dao classes you have `sessionFactory` object(which is passed via constructor).
-You should use it so the tests can past, but you can use HibernateUtil.getSessionFactory() temporary while testing your solution e.g in main method ;
+You should use it so the tests can past.
+Use HibernateUtil.getSessionFactory() ONLY if you want to run your solution in the main method;
 * Don't change the properties in hibernate.cfg.xml for connection to database.
 You can do that only temporary for testing with your own schema;
 * You need to open transaction not only when creating entities but when removing too;